thrylokya/backend-engineering-bootcamp/cirriculum/day10.md

 Start with:

-> **State one invariant from any problem we have solved, but state only the property that must remain true — do not describe the implementation.**
+> **State one invariant from any earlier problem, but do not describe the algorithm.
+State only the property that must remain true.**

 Then:

-> **Rewrite lower bound from memory using answer space `[0, n]`, and explain why `right = mid` preserves a valid candidate.**
+> **Implement lower bound from memory using answer space `[0, n]` and explain why a valid `mid` must sometimes remain in the search space.**

-If clean, immediately move into the first/last-position transfer problem.
+Then immediately begin the first/last-position transfer problem.

 ---

 # Registry Update Requirements

-At the end of Day 10, update `cirriculum/registry.md` using evidence only.
+At the end of Day 10 record only demonstrated evidence:

-Capture:

-1. invariant-retrieval quality
-2. canonical lower-bound rewrite status
+1. lower-bound rewrite quality
+2. invariant-formulation quality
-3. first/last-position reasoning and implementation
+3. first/last-position implementation
+4. additional binary-search transfer performance
-4. boundary/off-by-one mistakes observed
+5. boundary mistakes observed
-5. primitive/reference evidence
+6. Java primitive/reference understanding
-6. stack/heap explanation quality
+7. stack/heap explanation
-7. array/reference-array understanding
+8. array/reference-array reasoning
-8. object-layout terminology precision
+9. object-layout terminology
-9. JVM heap vs CPU-cache distinction
+10. heap-vs-cache distinction
-10. Rate Limiter V1 implementation status
+11. fixed-window Rate Limiter implementation
-11. Rate Limiter tests passing
+12. Rate Limiter tests
-12. local-vs-global reasoning
+13. local-vs-global reasoning
-13. production memory-growth diagnosis
+14. production state-growth reasoning
+15. engineering-debt item closed
-14. remaining Phase-1 gaps
+16. exact remaining Phase-1 gaps
-15. exact Day 11 starting action
+17. exact Day 11 starting action

-Do not advance to Phase 2 merely because the calendar says so.

-Advance when the remaining Phase-1 exit criteria are evidenced.